Flashforward: Television

 Flashforwards have been used in British soap operas as well.
 Hollyoaks flashed forward six months in May 2010 for a special episode.
 Hollyoaks then had a flashforward to New Year's Eve 2020 to see the characters in a year's time.
-The BBC soap opera EastEnders did a scene which flashforward to Christmas 2023 in an episode airing in the February of that year where characters Linda Carter, Suki Panesar, Kathy Beale, Stacey Slater, Denise Fox and Sharon Watts look over the body of a deceased man, who is not revealed to the viewer.
+The BBC soap opera EastEnders featured a scene which flashforward to Christmas 2023 in an episode airing in the February of that year which triggered the start of "The Six" storyline where characters Linda Carter, Suki Panesar, Kathy Beale, Stacey Slater, Denise Fox and Sharon Watts look over the body of a deceased man, who is not revealed to the viewer, the body was later revealed to be Nish Panesar, however he remained alive and instead Keanu Taylor was murdered by Linda shortly after the flashforward took place after attempting to strangle Sharon.

 The last episode of Six Feet Under ends with an extensive flashforward depicting the deaths of all the central characters for several decades in the future.

 Breaking Bad uses flashforwards throughout its second season showing a mystery regarding debris and corpses in Walter White's house and neighborhood, revealed to be the result of two planes crashing overhead.
 The first half of the fifth season begins with a flashforward one year into the future where Walter is fifty-two years old, and the second half begins with a continuation of the story, where he returns to his abandoned home.
 The plot of these flashforwards is resumed in the series finale.

 Better Call Saul, a spin-off of Breaking Bad, follows a trend of starting each season with a flashforward scene, set after the events of Breaking Bad (and thus several years in the future relative to the time frame of the events narrated in Better Call Saul) and, apart from the flashforward in the final season premiere, shot in black and white.
 These scenes depict Saul Goodman's life after Breaking Bad as a fugitive of the law, working as a manager of a Cinnabon under a new alias.
 The plot of these flashforwards is resumed in the final four episodes of the series, which are also shot in black and white.

-How to Get Away with Murder used in every episode flashforwards of scenes from future episodes until ninth episode of the first season.
+How to Get Away with Murder used flashforwards in every episode of scenes from future episodes until the ninth episode of the first season.

 Quantico used flashforwards in order to unravel the future events that have occurred in the first and second season.

 The Netflix series Elite used flashforwards to unravel the murder mystery of a future event, in the first season.